Home > How to Tips

 What reasons lead Excel to crash on Mac?

 Every time we dig into the specific solutions to a problem, we have to figure the certain causes first so that can we avoid the same trouble from happening another time.
-Then let's back to our topic, of the reasons leading the Excel app to crash on macOS Sonoma, this post sums them up with the following:
+Then let's back to our topic, of the reasons leading the Excel app to crash on macOS Sequoia, this post sums them up with the following:

 • Your Mac computer has insufficient memory space to run Excel.